borkod/secrets-app/README.md

 {"data":"My super secret123"}
 ```

-The application stores secrets in memory as a map.
+The application stores secrets in memory as a map and a file on local disk.
 The key for the map is an md5 hash of the secret text and the value is the secret itself.
-Mutex is used to lock and unlock the map when it is being manipulated to avoid race conditions.
+Mutex is used to lock and unlock the map and file when it is being manipulated to avoid race conditions.
+The file location is set using `DATA_FILE_PATH` environment variable.